asymworks/ansible-role-baseline/README.md

 - Applies tweaks to `sysctl`
 - Installs the `restic` backup agent
 - Installs and starts the `ntpd` service with a configurable NTP server
-- Optionally installs and configures `rsyslog` to send system logs to the central logging server
+- Installs and optionally enables `rsyslog` to send system logs to the central logging server
-- Optionally installs and configures `telegraf` to send system metrics to the central metrics server
+- Installs and optionally enables `telegraf` to send system metrics to the central metrics server
-- Optionally installs and configures `ufw` and opens the SSH port
+- Installs and optionally enables `ufw` and opens the SSH port
-- Optionally installs and configures `msmtp` to send email messages
+- Installs and optionally enables `msmtp` to send email messages
+- Installs and optionally enables NFSv4 file sharing with ID mapping (`sec=sys` mode)

 ## Requirements